saltstack/salt/doc/ref/states/highstate.rst

     :doc:`State Requisites </ref/states/requisites>`

-.. _states-highstate-state-declaration:
+.. _state-declaration:

 State declaration
 -----------------

-A list which contains one string defining the :term:`function declaration` and any number of :term:`function arg declaration` dictionaries.
+A list which contains one string defining the :ref:`function-declaration` and any number of :ref:`function-arg-declaration` dictionaries.

-Can, optionally, contain a number of additional components like the name override components — :term:`name <name declaration>` and :term:`names <names declaration>`.
-Can also contain :term:`requisite declarations <requisite declaration>`.
+Can, optionally, contain a number of additional components like the name override components — :ref:`name <name-declaration>` and :ref:`names <names-declaration>`.
+Can also contain :ref:`requisite declarations <requisite-declaration>`.

-Occurs under an :term:`ID declaration`.
+Occurs under an :ref:`ID-declaration`.

-.. _states-highstate-requisite-declaration:
+.. _requisite-declaration:

 Requisite declaration
 ---------------------

-A list containing :term:`requisite references <requisite reference>`.
+A list containing :ref:`requisite references <requisite-reference>`.

 Used to build the action dependency tree.
 While Salt states are made to execute in a deterministic order, this order is managed by requiring and watching other Salt states.

-Occurs as a list component under a :term:`state declaration` or as a key under an :term:`ID declaration`.
+Occurs as a list component under a :ref:`state-declaration` or as a key under an :ref:`ID-declaration`.

-.. _states-highstate-requisite-reference:
+.. _requisite-reference:

 Requisite reference
 -------------------

 A single key dictionary.
-The key is the name of the referenced :term:`state declaration` and the value is the ID of the referenced :term:`ID declaration`.
+The key is the name of the referenced :ref:`state-declaration` and the value is the ID of the referenced :ref:`ID-declaration`.

-Occurs as a single index in a :term:`requisite declaration` list.
+Occurs as a single index in a :ref:`requisite-declaration` list.

-.. _states-highstate-function-declaration:
+.. _function-declaration:

 Function declaration
 --------------------